seluce/android_device_cubot_note-s/Readme.md

 Bug	tracker
 ---------------
 - [ ] Video recording inverted color (workarround: any third party camera)
-- [ ] Some Media Codecs does not work on Nougat
 - [ ] Some app glitches are present (app crashes has been fixed, glitches are left)

 Result